SkywardSyntax/MusicVisualizer/README.md

 - Visualizes audio data in real-time
 - Supports audio playback from a local file
 - Responsive design
+- Adjust volume and pitch of the audio playback

 ## Getting Started